14 Cheap Landscaping Updates that Make a Splash

 Roll in a Boulder

 Boulders are eye-catching and provide a natural location for adding grasses, flowers and other garden plants.
-You'll find huge piles of boulders to pick through anywhere that sells landscaping supplies.
-Prices vary with size, less for breadbox-size ones and more for giant boulders that you'll have to have delivered and placed.
+You’ll find huge piles of boulders to pick through anywhere that sells landscaping supplies.
+Prices vary with size, less for breadbox-size ones and more for giant boulders that you’ll need delivered and placed.
 Whatever sizes you choose, nest the boulders into the ground a bit.
-They should look like they were left from a receding glacier—not like they were just rolled off the back of a pickup!
+They should look like they were left from a receding glacier — not like they were just rolled off the back of a pickup!

 Grow Self-Seeding Flowers

 Self-seeding flowers, like the hollyhocks seen here, are a real money saver for the home gardener.
 Buy a packet of seeds now and have flowers forevermore.
 The secret is to sow them where they have a chance to succeed (consult seed packets for recommendations) and then allow some of the fading flowers to go to seed.
 Resist deadheading, at least near the end of the season when a new crop of seeds is needed.
 Some great self-seeders include rudbeckia, sunflower, cleome, zinnia, calendula, bachelor’s buttons, poppies and cosmos.